ThornboroughA/PalaceExplorer/README.md

 # PalaceExplorer
 Explore Donggung Palace and Wolji Pond in MR.

-Made in Unity 2023.2
+Made in Unity 2023.1
-XR Interactive Toolkit
+OVR